AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/pwa-studio-webpack-hangs-before-beginning-compilation.md

 project, the webpack may hang for a long time before beginning compilation.

-<ins>Steps to reproduce</ins>:
+<u>Steps to reproduce</u>:

-<ins>Prerequisites</ins>: Set up a PWA Studio storefront, such as Venia, with a local Adobe Commerce instance and run a
+<u>Prerequisites</u>: Set up a PWA Studio storefront, such as Venia, with a local Adobe Commerce instance and run a

 ```yaml
 build